Your Ultimate Guide to Home Care Packages (HCP) Program (Updated 2019)

 - Do they offer any additional services?

-The next important step is schedule in a free in-home appointment with your Home Care provider to help determine what they can offer you and the types of services and activities they will provide.
+The next important step is to schedule in a free in-home appointment with your Home Care provider to help determine what they can offer you and the types of services and activities they will provide.

 At Home Care Assistance South East Melbourne, we like to first meet with our clients and understand their needs and preferences so that we can cater to their exact wishes.